alvarobartt/ml-monitoring-with-wandb/README.md

 wandb.init(project='ml-monitoring-with-wandb', entity='alvarobartt')
 ```

-The first time it may ask you for an API Key, that you can find in your profile settings on the Weights and Biases site.
+The first time it may ask you for an API Key, that you can find in your profile settings on the Weights & Biases site.
 The API Key section looks like the following (if you don't have any API Keys, create a new one):

 ![wandb-api-key](images/wandb-api-key.png)